One of the most common questions of the offseason is, "Should I keep Player A or Player B?"

 Sometimes the question is easy to answer on its face, but often it requires more investigation.
 There is a set of questions you should ask yourself that will make the decision easier.

 What are my league scoring and lineups?

 Quarterback: 5 or 6 point passing touchdowns and 300-yard game bonuses increase the value of Patrick Mahomes II and bring running quarterbacks back to the pack a bit.
 Long touchdown bonuses generally increase the gap between the top options and replacement-level players.
 And 14- or 16-team leagues could also increase the desirability of keeping a top quarterback.
-Look at the per game scoring average for the top quarterbacks compared to wide receiver and running back.
-Chances are an elite quarterback like Lamar Jackson or Mahomes is worth a keeper spot.
+Look at the per-game scoring average for the top quarterbacks compared to wide receiver and running back.
+Chances are an elite quarterback like Josh Allen or Mahomes is worth a keeper spot.

 Continue reading this article with a 100% free Insider subscription.